carwow/front-end-tech-test/README.md

 Please send us a link to your repository or an archive of your project.
 If you can host your project on a free server (Github pages, Heroku, Netlify) for us to see it, that would be great.
 Likewise, send us instructions on how to run it locally and that will do too.

+Thank you for your interest and application, we look forward to seeing your solution!